 Oregon Ducks, Ohio State Rose Bowl Injury Update: Jordan Burch, Jahlil Florence, Seth McLaughlin

 EUGENE – The No. 1 Oregon Ducks are less than a week away from heading to Pasadena, California, to compete in the iconic Rose Bowl Game.
 The Ducks will have the challenge of taking down a talented Ohio State team for the second time this season.
-The Ducks are 2.5-point underdogs, But Oregon seems to have health on its side.
+The Ducks are 2.5-point underdogs, But Oregon has health on its side.

 In Oregon and Ohio State's first matchup in October, multiple key players on Oregon’s roster were out with injuries.
 The list of injured players included receiver Gary Bryant Jr., defensive back Jahlil Florence, and one of Oregon’s most dominant defensive ends, Jordan Burch.
 On top of these absences, receiver Traeshon Holden was ejected in the first quarter.
 Despite multiple Ducks being sidelined during the initial matchup, Oregon still came out on top, winning the game 32-31.